ialnazer/Softia_REST_Test/README.md

 - Refresh your databases, now you can access the FormationPlus DB

+**2- Run the back-end server:**

-**2- To run the back-end server, run these instructions from your bash:**
+Type the following instructions in your bash:

 - cd YourPC/PathToTheClonedProject/Code/Softia_REST_Backend